Prologue: Ivy's Hero

 A noise behind him had him spinning around.

 “You have my prey.”
-The hunter said as he grinned at Daryl.
+The hunter grinned at Daryl.

 Daryl growled as he held the cub to his chest.
 “She’s only a cub.”

 The hunter laughed.
-“You can’t carry her in your Shifter form, so how are you going to escape me?”
-He asked as he held his rifle up.
-“Too bad you shifted to your Human form.
-Your Cougar; is magnificent.”
+“You can’t carry her in your shifter form.
+So how are you going to escape me?” he asked, holding up his rifle.
+“Too bad you shifted to your human form.
+Your cougar is magnificent.”

 The riffle went off, and Daryl dodged the bullet as he turned and ran from the hunter.
 If he didn’t have the cub to worry about, he’d have shifted and killed the ignorant jack ass.